ozgurg/ozgurgorgulu.com/content/rebootify/terms-and-conditions.md

 ### Changes to These Terms and Conditions
-I may update our Terms and Conditions from time to time.
+We may update our Terms and Conditions from time to time.
 Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new Terms and Conditions on this page.
 These changes are effective immediately after they are posted on this page.

 ### Contact Us
-If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me.
+If you have any questions or suggestions about this Terms and Conditions, do not hesitate to contact us.
 E-mail: ozgurgorgulu54 [at] gmail.com